-> “Whenever there’s an infection in the body, your body releases proteins, called cytokines, to help the body fight the infection,” says Partha Nandi, MD, author of Ask Dr. Nandi: 5 Steps to Becoming Your Own #HealthHero for Longevity, Well-Being, and a Joyful Life (North Star Way, September 2017).
-“That happens whether you have the common cold or a more serious infection, like the flu.”
+“Whenever there’s an infection in the body, your body releases proteins, called cytokines, to help the body fight the infection,” says Partha Nandi, MD, author of Ask Dr. Nandi: 5 Steps to Becoming Your Own #HealthHero for Longevity, Well-Being, and a Joyful Life.
+“That happens whether you have a common cold or a more serious infection, like the flu.”
 Knowing the nine clear signs that a cold is coming on will help you spot trouble in advance.

-Studies have found that your brain recognizes those cytokines as molecular signals of sickness.
-“We’ve all been there,” Dr. Nandi says.
-“You feel like, ‘Leave me alone; I don’t want to deal with anyone.’
-It’s not because you are unique, it’s because of the chemicals being produced.”
+But while the cytokines are helping you get better, they also cause another side effect: A depressed mood.
+“When you’re sick, you feel like, ‘Leave me alone; I don’t want to deal with anyone.’
+It’s not because you are unique, it’s because of the chemicals being produced,” Dr. Nandi says.

-“An illness does affect mood, performance, and alertness,” says psychologist Mary Alvord, PhD, adjunct associate professor of psychiatry and behavioral sciences at George Washington University School of Medicine and Health Sciences.
+“An illness does affect mood, performance, and alertness,” says Mary Alvord, PhD, a licensed psychologist in Rockville, Maryland.
 Don’t beat yourself up for feeling down, she suggests.
 “Understand that this is a very specific situation.
 Tell yourself, ‘I have a cold, and it’s right now, it’s temporary.
-This won’t go on for very long,’” says Alvord.
+This won’t go on for very long,'” says Alvord.

 Cytokines have a positive impact on healing your body but they can leave you feeling lethargic, says Dr. Nandi.
 Your sleep pattern may even change.
-When you’re sick, make sure you’re getting as much sleep as possible so your body can fight the infection faster, Dr. Nandi suggests.
+When you’re sick, make sure you’re getting as much sleep as possible so your body can fight the infection faster, he suggests.
+“In order to recover your body needs more rest than normal to repair itself,” he says.
 Here are 13 secrets from sleep doctors that will help you sleep better.

-“In order for the brain to repair itself, you need sleep.
-Your immune response also needs sleep.
-When you have an infection, you need that sleep.
-Your brain needs even more rest than normal to repair itself.
-It’s more critical than when you don’t have an infection.”
+You can also get cold-induced insomnia.
 “When you can’t breathe well, you can’t sleep as well,” says Alvord.
 “When you can’t sleep as well, we know that it affects your mood and alertness.
-[Sleep-deprived people] tend to be grouchier, and their frustration tolerance is lower.”
+Sleep-deprived people tend to be grouchier, and their frustration tolerance is lower.”

 You cancel plans

 Your body doesn’t want to do anything else other than tackle the virus.
 It’s how we survive, says Dr. Nandi: Your body is focused on fighting the infection—not in making you feel better in the moment.
-If you decide to ignore your bad cold and try to live life with your normal routine, the cold can have even more of a negative impact on your physical and psychological state, says Dr. Nandi.
+If you decide to ignore your bad cold and try to live life with your normal routine, the cold can have even more of a negative impact on your physical and psychological state, she explains.

 While it’s probably a good idea to scale back on your social plans and outings when you’re sick, don’t completely isolate yourself, suggests Dr. Alvord.
 “Reach out for social support so you have perspective on whatever else is going on.
 When you’re isolated, you lose that perspective.”
 Keep your germs to yourself by keeping up with friends and family via social media or video calls if you live alone.
 Here’s how to make a cold less miserable.

-People who have a good social circle and are generally in a good mood are much less likely to catch a cold even after being exposed to the virus, according to a new study in the journal Personality.
+When you’re sick, you may not want to talk to anyone.
+But people with more friends catch fewer colds, according to a study published in JAMA.
+Interestingly, the social aspects of parenting may help as well: Parents are 50 percent less likely to catch a cold than peers without kids, according to a study published in Psychosomatic Medicine.
 “People who are more positive draw more people to them,” says Dr. Alvord.
 It’s good to get social support when you’re sick, she says.
 “Those who feel negative avoid or even drive off people, and don’t have as much social support,” she says, commenting on the research.
 Here’s how to make friends as an adult.

 You can’t concentrate